kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/22 - Maghaven VI (9-22-25).md

 	For the loss of what once was mine
 	/
 	Acid burns and vision wanes
+	We cannot hide, we cannot run
 	Flesh tears and blood stains
-	We cannot hide, we cannot run
 	They kill him first, then take our son
 	/
 	This man I cling to is not him
+	He holds and heals and I do not die
 	Rip, tear, rend limb from limb
-	He holds and heals and I do not die
 	He soothes and comforts while I cry
 	/
 	Valindra crafts a salve to proffer
+	Claiming heart and scale and dragon's hoard
 	Vera becomes Rem's new stalker
-	We claim heart and scale and dragon's hoard
-	Whereupon Vera departs in desirous accord
+	Before she departs in desirous accord
 	/
 	At night we decide to keep the Hand
 	Rem and Ria soar across the land